 It’s perfectly understandable if you haven’t.
-Gaines has not played for the Quakers since 2009 and until the world saw right after being drafted, very few probably even realized that Lonzo’s agent wasn’t his dad.
+Gaines has not played for the Quakers since 2009 and until the world saw right after being drafted on June 22, very few probably even realized that Lonzo’s agent wasn’t his dad.
 That’s pretty remarkable for someone who is so closely connected to one of the world’s most famous athletic families — a family that will soon have its own .

 Unclear it shall remain no more.

 Even as a freshman, Gaines showed the makings of a future sports agent.

 “I’ll tell you what he would do,” former Penn guard and Gaines’ freshman year roommate Tyler Bernardini recalls.
 “In the dorm rooms, I would buy my sodas, and he would take them, but he would always leave a dollar.”

 For Bernardini, that kind of behavior was unusual.
 He was used to friends taking his sodas, but the idea of actually being paid back for the sodas was completely foreign.